 Our purpose is to help engineering undergraduates build professional-level communication skills.
-Our faculty are integrated in courses across the curriculum from first to fourth year.
-Additionally, we facilitate one-to-one tutoring, offer elective courses (part of the Certificate in Communication) and workshops, including creative writing.
+Our instructors are integrated into courses across the curriculum from first to fourth year.
+Additionally, we facilitate one-to-one tutoring, offer elective courses (part of the Certificate in Communication) and workshops.